MicrosoftDocs/architecture-center/docs/reference-architectures/ai/conversational-bot.md

 The bot will rely on raw data that must be ingested and prepared.
 Consider any of the following options to orchestrate this process:

-**[Azure Data Factory][data-factory]**.
+- **[Azure Data Factory][data-factory]**.
 Data Factory orchestrates and automates data movement and data transformation.
 You can find a Data Factory reference architecture [here][data-factory-ref-arch].

-**[Logic Apps][logic-apps]**.
+- **[Logic Apps][logic-apps]**.
 Logic Apps is a serverless platform for building workflows that integrate applications, data, and services.
 Logic Apps provides data connectors for numerous applications, including Office 365.

-**[Azure Functions][functions]**.
+- **[Azure Functions][functions]**.
 You can use Azure Functions to write custom serverless code is invoked by a [trigger][functions-triggers] &mdash; for example, whenever a documented is added to blob storage or Cosmos DB.

 ### Logging and monitoring

+- **Application Insights**.
+Use Application Insights to log the bot's application metrics for monitoring, diagnostic, and analytical purposes.
-- Azure Blob Storage.
+- **Azure Blob Storage**.
 Blob storage is optimized for storing massive amounts of unstructured data.
-- Cosmos DB – Scalable "schema on demand" document store.
-- Application Insights.
-Use Application Insights to log the bot's application metrics for monitoring, diagnostic, and analytical purposes.
+- **Cosmos DB**.
+Cosmos DB is well-suited for storing semi-structured log data such as conversations.
-- Power BI.
-You can use Power BI to create monitoring dashboards for your bot.
+- **Power BI**.
+Use Power BI to create monitoring dashboards for your bot.

 ### Security and governance

-**[Azure Active Directory][aad]** (AAD).
+- **[Azure Active Directory][aad]** (Azure AD).
 Users authenticate through an identity provider such as Azure AD.
 The Bot Service handles the authentication flow and OAuth token management.
 See [Add authentication to your bot via Azure Bot Service][bot-authentication].

-**[Azure Key Vault][key-vault]**.
+- **[Azure Key Vault][key-vault]**.
 Store credentials and other secrets using Key Vault.

 ## Design considerations